typesense/starlight-docsearch-typesense/packages/starlight-typesense/README.md

-# `starlight-docsearch-typesense`

-Integrate Typesense search into Starlight
+# Starlight DocSearch Typesense 🌟🔎⚡️

+A Starlight plugin that integrates Typesense with the DocSearch interface to add lightning-fast, typo-tolerant search to your Starlight documentation site.

-## Documentation
+## Getting Started

-Want to get started immediately?

-Check out the `starlight-docsearch-typesense` getting started guide.
+Check out the getting started guide to add Typesense search to your Starlight site quickly.

 ## License